nceder/python-testing-example/README.md

 # python-testing-example
-Example of Unittesting and Code Coverage being baked in https://github.com/lathama/python-testing-example
+Example of Unittesting, Code Coverage and Code Style Checks being baked in https://github.com/lathama/python-testing-example

 Enabling your software to run its tests on every execution can be helpful